Healthy food swaps for the festive season

 On the menu: Canapés and Champagne

-Canapés might be bite-sized, but grazing all night can lead to over eating.
+Canapés might be bite-sized, but grazing all night can lead to overeating.
 The trick?
 Don’t go hungry.

 “Try having some Greek yoghurt with fruit and nuts before the party.
 It will help protect your gut against the alcohol, but also means you won’t arrive starving,” suggests Shelley.